DUNE/dune-justin/docs/justin_command.man_page.md

-           create-stage  --request-id ID --stage-id ID --jobscript FILENAME|--job- script-id JSID [--wall-seconds N] [--rss-mb N] [--processors  N] [--max-distance  DIST] [--max-files-per-job N] [--output-pattern
+           create-stage  --request-id ID --stage-id ID --jobscript FILENAME|--job- script-id JSID [--wall-seconds N] [--rss-mb N] [--processors  N] [--max-distance   DIST]  [--output-pattern  PATTERN:DESTINATION]
-                  PATTERN:DESTINATION]      [--output-pattern-next-stage      PAT-
+                  [--output-pattern-next-stage   PATTERN:DATASET]    [--output-rse
-                  TERN:DATASET]  [--output-rse NAME] [--lifetime-days DAYS] [--env
+                  NAME] [--lifetime-days DAYS] [--env NAME=VALUE]
-                  NAME=VALUE]
                   Creates  a  new  stage  for  the given request ID with the given stage ID.
 Stages must be numbered consecutively from 1, and each request must have at least one stage.

                   Each  stage  must  have a jobscript shell script associated with it, given by the --jobscript or --jobscript-id options.
 Either the full, local path to the jobscript file is given, or the job- script is taken from justIN's Jobscripts Library  using  a  JSID jobscript  identifier.
 The  JSID  is in the form SCOPE:NAME or USER:NAME, where USER includes an '@' character.
 In either case, a  copy  of  the  current text of the jobscript is cached in the stage definition and executed on worker  nodes  to  process  the stage's files.

                   If the maximum wallclock time needed is not given by --wall-sec- onds then the default of 80000 seconds is used.
 If  the  maximum amount  of  resident memory needed is not given by --rss-mb then the default of 2000MiB is used.
 The resident memory  corresponds to  the  physical  memory  managed by HTCondor's ResidentSetSize value.

                   If the script can make use of multiple processors then --proces- sors  can be used to give the number needed, with a default of 1 if not given.

                   By default, input files will only be allocated to a script which are  on  storages  at  the  same  site (distance=0).
 This can be changed by setting --max-distance DIST to allow input  files  to be  allocated on storages at greater distances, up to a value of 100 which represents maximally remote storages.

-                  --max-files-per-job  N  limits the number of files which will be allocated to a job.
-This can be used to ensure  that  jobscripts which  request  files  to work on, one after another, do not run for too long.
-Default 1.

                   If one or more options --output-pattern  PATTERN:DESTINATION  is given  then  the  generic job will look for files created by the